 It’s because of this function that getting at least eight hours of sleep every night increases your ability to fight against sickness.
 As if you needed more reasons to love your bed.

-At OWL we have unlocked the secret to never getting sick by creating our unique blend of herbs combined into one capsule.
+Here at OWL , we've unlocked the secret to strengthening the immune system naturally and organically with our unique blend of herbs, veggies, and spices combined into each jar of Broth Elixir.
 These ingredients are proven to support your immune system, reduce inflammation, and improve your gut health.
 Why the focus on gut health, you ask?
-Because wellness begins in the gut - that’s why our number one suggested defense against cold and flu is watching what goes into your body.
-If your gut isn’t functioning properly, NOTHING else will.
+Because wellness begins in the gut - that's why our number one suggested defense against cold and flu is watching what goes into your body.
+If your gut isn't functioning properly, NOTHING else will.

-The following are just some of the powerful agents at work within our Immunity Booster herbal supplement:
+The following are just some of the powerful agents at work within every batch of OWL Broth Elixir:

-- ECHINACEA: a well-known for its anti inflammatory properties as well as containing oodles of antioxidants.
-These are vital for cell repair which is vital when fighting illness.
+- CILANTRO: well-known for its anti inflammatory properties as well as cleansing the body of heavy metals.
+Cilantro is also proven to alleviate anxiety, which is vital when staving off illness.

 Mind Your Mind:

 Doctors continually find a connection between stress and decreased immune function.
 An overreaching cause behind this is the excessive production of cortisol your body experiences when stressed out.
 Too much cortisol coursing through your veins reduces your body’s ability to fight inflammation and disease.
 This in turn leads to a weakened immune system and increased susceptibility to sickness.